mattjrumble/wordle_solver/README.md

 ### Strategy 3 (WIP)

-* Average guesses needed: ?
+* Average guesses needed: 4.111
-* Worst word for this strategy: ?
+* Worst word for this strategy: SILLS (8 guesses needed)

 This strategy involves some pre-calculations to work out the "best" next guess from a given point in the game.
 The "best" guess is defined as the one that results in the lowest number of remaining possible words, when averaged across